aviationMode/avaitionChatbot/README.md

 # avaitionChatbot

-Using [FlightRadarAPI](https://pypi.org/project/FlightRadarAPI/)<!--[^1]--> and [flightradar24.com](https://www.flightradar24.com/), to get information about certain things.
+Using [FlightRadarAPI](https://pypi.org/project/FlightRadarAPI/)[^1] and [flightradar24.com](https://www.flightradar24.com/), to get information about certain things.

 ## CLASSES:

   - ### tracker

     - returns all the live flights that match the criteria, including aircraft type, airline, airport, etc., given during initialization.
+      - includes aircraft type, aircraft registration, flight number, origin/destination
+      - includes total and timestamp at the end

-    #### Shell
+    #### _Shell_
     ```
+    >>>
     >>> hkg350 = tracker(airport='HKG', aircraft='A35') # all the (live) flights to and from HKG & on an a350 (-900 or -1000)
     >>>
     >>> hkg350.now()